Following Jesus from the Perspective of Relationships

 This is very great good news: the value of God's Kingdom is not "pie in the sky bye and bye", but good things now in the parts of life that are most meaningful to us.
 This is why our faith is most certainly not blind faith.
 We know how stubborn we are personally and how much we desire our three weaknesses (bodily pleasure, being popular, being in control).
 The greatest miracle of all is that God transforms us from that selfishness into someone that can genuinely love like He does.

 The change may often be slow, but we are able to see it happening in our own lives.
 That is not playing with words or hyperbole.
-It is truly astounding, and is powerful objective evidence that God's value system and Kingdom is like no other.
+It is truly astounding, and is powerful objective evidence that the value system of God and God's Kingdom is like no other.
 In a world of spiritual "authorities", only one really identifies the root cause of the human problem and then completely solves it.

 This requires faith in a God that raises the dead.
 If God cannot put life back in us, we are fools for what we would throw away by giving up our values.
 But if there is life beyond our physical time on earth, it is a wise and motivated choice to choose this option God gives us.